 JOHN: That would have been a disaster.
-I could have played the ukelele, but not...
+I could have played a ukulele, but not.

-PHIL: And...in fact we said you don’t like to talk about yourself, but when anecdotes about your life tend to find their way into your sermons, it seems to me that a lot of them are stories about how you got in trouble.
+PHIL: In fact, we said you don’t like to talk about yourself, but when anecdotes about your life tend to find their way into your sermons, it seems to me that a lot of them are stories about how you got in trouble.
 Did you have a streak of mischief in you as a child?

 PHIL: Yeah, now I’ve heard one story about how you played traffic cop.